Battle School (Dad's Army)

 "Battle School" is the second episode of the third series of the British comedy series Dad's Army.
-It was originally transmitted on Thursday, 18 September 1969.
+It was originally transmitted on 18 September 1969.
+The episode was recorded Sunday 1 June 1969.

 Synopsis

 The Home Guard go on a weekend guerrilla warfare exercise.
 If they ever manage to find it, they have to capture their Captain's HQ.

 Plot

 The platoon are travelling by train to a battle school in the country.
 Save for an incident involving Godfrey's weak bladder, the journey is uneventful.
-Disaster strikes when they arrive at the station; Mainwaring opens the secret instructions, and it is clear that he doesn't know how to read a map.
-They start off confidently, but it's not long before they find themselves back at the station.
+Disaster strikes when they arrive at the station; Mainwaring opens the secret instructions, and it is clear that he does not know how to read a map.
+They start off confidently, but soon find themselves back at the station.
 They try again and Mainwaring leads them into an ambush led by a rugged captain.

 When they finally reach the school, they are greeted by a cheery Major Smith, who then proceeds to tell them that, to the platoon's horror, they have missed the evening meal by four hours.
-He introduces them to Captain Rodrigues, a tough Spanish officer (the one who had led the ambush) who fought in the Spanish Civil War and doesn't approve of military disciplines such as arm-waving.
+He introduces them to Captain Rodrigues, a tough Spanish officer (the one who had led the ambush) who fought in the Spanish Civil War and does not approve of military disciplines such as arm-waving.
 He gives Mainwaring and the platoon a "Palliasse" and a single blanket each to keep them warm as well as some carrots and onions to eat.
 Most of the men are annoyed at all this and at Mainwaring for their late arrival (except for Jones, who still characteristically trusts him).